cnord/doc-gsm-devices/eng/common/06-08-config-sc-mini.md

 If there is only one TCP/IP address on the receiver, when configuring the device, the values for the parameters "Address 2:Port 2" shall be left blank.

-If an optional "Ethernet Adapter" is not connected to the device, the GSM/GPRS channel on SIM1 is considered the *main* for the device.
+The GSM/GPRS channel on SIM1 is considered the *main* for the device.

 #### Reception of Events in Security Center

-To receive events from the device via TCP/IP (GSM/GPRS and Ethernet) in the Security Center software it is necessary to use the “C.Nord GSM (CML)" event source.
+To receive events from the device via TCP/IP (GSM/GPRS) in the Security Center software it is necessary to use the “C.Nord GSM (CML)" event source.
 This source of events can be added or it can be changed in the "Event manager" module.

 To access the settings of event sources select the "Event sources (services)..." in the module menu that appears after right-clicking on the module icon in the system tray of the taskbar.